 Jacqueline’s areas of expertise are in the management of large-scale initiatives involving education data use and implementing educator evaluation systems.
-Over the last five years with UPD Consulting, Jacqueline has focused on making education data systems friendly, useful, and meaningful to educators and school administrators; and helping states and districts build fair and accurate evaluation systems.
+Over her time with UPD, Jacqueline has focused on making education data systems friendly, useful, and meaningful to educators and school administrators; and helping states and districts build fair and accurate evaluation systems.

 Jacqueline holds a BA from Stanford University, an MS in Education from Johns Hopkins University, and an MS in Social Policy and Planning from the London School of Economics.
 She is also a former teacher in the Baltimore City Public Schools.